 I think this gingerbread cookie looks good enough to eat!

 We have a small dining area, but it was decorated in full theme for the party.
 The gingerbread wooden cut out ornaments came unpainted from Oriental Trading.
 I had a lot of fun painting them, and bringing them to life. ( you may see them in another post later this week)

 Here is a close up of one of the ornaments.

-I painted the Gingerbread Face using a charger from the dollar store.
+I painted the Gingerbread Face using a gold charger from the Dollar Tree.
 I have had the stuffed gingerbread man for years.
 I think it might have even belonged to one of my kids when they were little.